jakemdrew/EducationDataNC/2019/School Datasets/README.md

 # Public School Datasets
 Public school datasets are flattened to contain one row per agency_code or public school campus.
-They merge data from all of the 55 files contained in the src-datasets.zip repository published by NCDPI.
+They merge data from the files contained in the src-datasets.zip repository published by NCDPI.
 We use the rcd_location file as the starting point for all file merges.

 * **PublicSchools2019.csv** - 2708 Records, 1485 Columns
 * **PublicElementarySchools2019.csv** - 1636 Records, 1485 Columns